Background

 The origin story

-In December 2017, the Medical Women's Federation of the UK ran an "Advent Calendar" series on Twitter, which referenced a different historical female doctor each day and celebrated her work
+In December 2017, the Medical Women's Federation (MWF) of the UK ran an "Advent Calendar" series on Twitter, which referenced a different historical female doctor each day and celebrated her work.

 I had never heard of the MWF, or even contemplated the need for such an organisation.
 However it struck me that since the MWF was celebrating its 100th anniversary then perhaps this was indeed a useful and valuable tool for female medics in the UK.
 I put it out there to the few hundred followers I had on Twitter at the time.
 It seemed to strike an immediate chord, and I was inundated with replies from enthusiastic colleagues.
 After a little bit of to and fro, the name Women In Medicine in Ireland Network was agreed upon, which gave us the corny-but-catchy acronym “WIMIN”.